corda/corda/docs/source/serialization.rst

 ``````````````````

 Because Java fundamentally provides no mechanism by which the mutability of a class can be determined this presents a
 problem for the serialization framework.
-When reconstituting objects with container properties we must chose wethe to
+When reconstituting objects with container properties we must chose whether to
 create mutable or immutable objects.
 Given the restrictions, we have decided it is better to preserve the immutability
 of immutable objects rather than force mutability on presumed immutable objects.

 .. note:: Whilst we could potentially infer mutability empirically, doing so exhaustivly is impossible as it's a design
   decision rather than something intrinsic to the JVM.
 At present, we defer to simply making things imumutable on reconstruction
-  with the following owkrarounds provided for those who use them.
+  with the following workarounds provided for those who use them.
 In future, this may change, but for now use the following
   examples as a guide.

 For example, consider the following